dortania/OpenCore-Install-Guide/config.plist/skylake.md

 You'll want to start with the sample.plist that OpenCorePkg provides you and rename it to config.plist.
 Next, open up your favourite XML editor like Xcode and we can get to work.

+Do note that images will not always be the most up-to date so please read the text below them.

 ### ACPI

 ![ACPI](https://i.imgur.com/ByHZn1D.png)